 Oxford's most distinctive asset is the 'Tutorial System'.
 The tutorial system means that you are likely to receive much more personal tuition and greater pastoral support than other universities can offer.
-The tutorial consists of a one hour meeting, once a week, between the tutor and one or two students.
+The tutorial consists of a one hour meeting, once a week, between the tutor and students.
 During this time, a piece of written work (an essay) is read and commented upon, with discussion frequently branching out beyond the original topic.
 At the end of the tutorial, the tutor assigns a topic of study for the following week and suggests readings.
-Apart from a one to one tutorial, our lectures are designed to tell you about the important issues, theories and empirical research in psychology, and stimulate further thought and discussion about each research area with further discussion taking place in tutorials and practical classes.
+Apart from tutorials, our lectures are designed to tell you about the important issues, theories and empirical research in psychology, and stimulate further thought and discussion about each research area with further discussion taking place in tutorials and practical classes.